-- Replace the internal device enclosure or refer to the service documentation for an external expansion drawer. - · Replace the adapter. - Contact your hardware service provider. - 3.
+- Replace the internal device enclosure or refer to the service documentation for an external expansion drawer to determine what FRU to replace which may contain the SAS expander. - Replace the adapter. - Contact your hardware service provider. - 3.
 Power on the system or logical partition.